 Big Star Wrigleyville will feature eight retractable TV screens for prime-time game watching.
 In order for the classic Big Star experience to translate authentically to the new space, all food and beverage pricing will stay consistent with the original location, on game days and non-game days alike.

 Chicago-based hospitality group, 8 Hospitality, of notable Chicago venues including the recently opened Liqrbox and staples like Joy District, Hubbard Inn, Broken English Taco Pub, Pearl Brasserie, will closing Barn & Company on Monday, February 5, to make way for an exciting new concept, Faregrounds, slated to open on March 15.
 Faregrounds is described as an urban-casual bar and eatery that brings both food and play to the beloved Lincoln Park neighborhood.
-Guests will be able to enjoy a variety of savory dishes and classic bar favorites, as well as an impressive roster of draft beer and craft cocktails.
+Guests will be able to enjoy a variety of savory dishes and classic bar favorites in a unique urban-casual menu , as well as an impressive roster of draft beer and craft cocktails.
 And though the menu will shift focus away from heavy, meaty dishes, Barn and Company’s famous wings will remain a staple on the Faregrounds menu.

 “After seven years of remarkable hospitality and an unwavering commitment to the Lincoln Park community, we have decided to breathe new life into the space with an exciting new concept that offers customers a fresh menu and ambiance that reflects the evolving needs of the neighborhood.”